WordPress/wp-movies-demo/README.md

     3. Select the `Download and import file attachments` and click on the `Upload file and import`.
     4. Repeat the process for the `wp_sampledata_actors.xml` file.

-    This process will also download the images for all the movies.
+    5. Repeat the process for the `wp_sampledata_media.xml` file.
+This one can take up to five minutes.

     If you run into any problems you can run `npx wp-env clean all` and start this step over again.

 6. Set the permalinks to use the `Post name` in **Settings > Permalinks**.
 7. Change settings to show `8` posts and RSS items per page in **Settings > Reading**